Fueling academic success with dairy

 - Helping the environment: Plastic bottle recycling reduces greenhouse gas emissions and saves landfill space.

 - Saving money: Recycling may lower a school’s trash disposal cost by reducing trash volume between 9-20 percent, according to National Dairy Council pilot tests.

 - Teaching children: Students learn to care for the environment and demonstrate social responsibility.

-The Southeast Dairy Association offers tools to help you assess recycling and waste management practices for your school meal program, implement a recycling program, and communicate changes to staff and students.
+The Dairy Alliance offers tools to help you assess recycling and waste management practices for your school meal program, implement a recycling program, and communicate changes to staff and students.
 Please contact us for more information about recycling.